 The spare bedroom was rarely used and held just a twin bed, small nightstand, and leather recliner.
 We sold the bed and recliner in just a day and then the Jumbo Peg Board Project began!

 I started looking up ideas and really loved the big size of this pegboard at Honeybear Lane.
-I decided to go even bigger because the closet in the room in filled already so other than a rubbermaid container, the wall would need to organize the bulk of my crafting goodies.
+I decided to go even bigger because the closet in the to-be-craft room was filled already so, the wall would need to organize the bulk of my crafting goodies.

 Off to Lowe’s Home Improvement we headed we three kids in tow.
 The guy who helped us was awesome!
 He was a chatterbox and the kids loved him (that’s them giving him “knuckles” below).
 BUT……..we totally didn’t think about how we’d fit a huge 4 ft x 8 ft pegboard in a van with 3 kids in carseats/boosters.
 There was no way it was fitting in.
 We tried.
 And tried.
 And then we tied it to the roof which turned out to work fine.
 All the holes in the board allow the wind to pass through.
 Whew!

 When we got back and put the kids to bed, I immediately went to work painting the pegboard and the framework.

 We spent around $100 to get all the supplies.
 Everything else you’ll see on the board are things I had, “shopped” for from around our house, or made for the board.
 The frame pieces cost the most at $36 worth of the project…since I wanted the pretty, decorative stuff!

 For this project we purchased: